Affusion: Affusion and the Bible

 In the New Testament book of Acts, speaks to a “pouring out” of the Holy Spirit (Acts 2:17,18,33; Acts 10:45).
 However, none of these verses refer directly to baptism.
-Luke, the author of Acts, uses the word "baptism" to describe a "pouring," which seems to indicate that the word "baptism" can refer to pouring and not just dipping or immersing.
 It may also indicate that Luke’s concept of baptism includes, or allows for, baptism by pouring.
 For instance, on Pentecost, the disciples were baptized with the Holy Spirit by having the Spirit “poured out” on them from heaven not by being dipped in the Holy Spirit until they were completely immersed.

 Submersionists say that passages like these do not directly speak to the issue of water baptism because they are, strictly speaking, about baptism with the Holy Spirit.
-Affusionists think they indirectly apply to water baptism, though, by telling us something about the general concept of baptism, regardless of whether the medium of baptism is water or Spirit.
+Affusionists think they indirectly apply to water baptism, though, by telling something about the general concept of baptism, regardless of whether the medium of baptism is water or Spirit.

 Affusionists see more evidence that Luke’s concept of baptism includes pouring by noting an additional possible connection between water baptism and Holy Spirit baptism.
-In Acts 10, Peter is “astonished that the gift of the Holy Spirit had been poured out even on the Gentiles” (Acts 10:45).
+In Acts 10, believers with Peter are “astonished that the gift of the Holy Spirit had been poured out even on the Gentiles” (Acts 10:45).
 Peter responds by saying, “Can anyone keep these people from being baptized with water?
 They have received the Holy Spirit just as we have" (Acts 10:47).

 Affusionists read Peter to be saying "by having the Spirit poured out on them, these people already have been baptized with the Spirit, so why not actually baptize them with water."
 They understand Peter’s words to imply that water baptism is a symbolic picture of the Holy Spirit baptism.
 If this is right, affusionists contend, then water baptism should be, or, at least, can be, by pouring, because the baptism with the Holy Spirit of which it is a picture occurs by pouring.

 Also noteworthy to affusionists is that, in Luke 11:38, the word ἐβαπτίσθη [ebaptisthē] is used in the Greek and baptizatus is used in the Latin.
 Both words are used, in other passages, to mean baptism.
 But in that verse of Luke, the "washing" referred to is partial, like affusion.